werfu/magento2-docker-compose-dev/readme.md

 ## Features
 * Latest Nginx
-* MySQL 5.7
+* MariaDB 10
-* PHP-FPM 7.0 with the following extensions:
+* PHP-FPM 7.1 with the following extensions:
 	* XDebug
 	* bc-math
 	* gd (with freetype and jpeg support)